serieznyi/intellij-factorio-api-completion/README.md

 # Description

-This is a Intellij plugin add code completion for the Factorio modding Api.
+This is an Intellij plugin add code completion for the modding API of [Factorio](https://factorio.com/) game.

 # Features
 - Validation and completion [info.json](https://wiki.factorio.com/Tutorial:Mod_structure#info.json) file